 Why go?
 It’s the coolest place in town and pumps out chilled tunes along with your brew.

-As one reviewer on Beanhunter says, “this is the spot where burnt Melbournians come to drink Melbourne-quality coffee that isn’t burnt.”
+As one reviewer on Beanhunter puts it: “This is the spot where burnt Melbournians come to drink Melbourne-quality coffee that isn’t burnt.”

 Why go?
-You could easily while away half a day in the colourful industrial-meets-tropical interior.
+You could easily while away half a day in the colourful industrial-meets-tropical chic interiors.

 Who would have thought that a massive Titan shed in the middle of a light industrial estate one hour inland from Cairns in Mareeba could brew such fun?

 Coffee Works is a mad cacophony of colour and aromas; a blend of chocolate shop meets Indian bazaar, a well-curated museum of historical coffee grinders and a kind of Disneyland for bean lovers, serving up more than 43 different blends.